Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2016/04/2015-annual-report.md

 ## Download

 The university's growth can also be seen in its financial performance.
 ETH Zurich's operating revenue amounted to CHF 1712 million in 2015, an increase of 1% on the previous year.
 Around two thirds of this revenue originated from basic government funding, with the remainder coming from third parties.
 Operating expenses came to CHF 1605 million, or 2% higher than the previous year.

+ETH Zurich’s 2015 annual report can be downloaded in three languages in PDF format, or ordered in print form from the ETH mailing centre.

 Archive annual reports 2002-2014